jramaya/marketingmd/index.md

 4. implementing the strategy through the use of a variety of tactics and procedures to set prices

-5. managing prices and financing international transactions {#managing-prices-and-financing-international-transactions .calibre5}                    --
+5. managing prices and financing international transactions

 Perhaps the most critical factor to be considered when developing a pricing strategy in international markets, however, is how the customers and competitors will respond.